The Best Walks in South Devon

 Turn left so that you are walking East with the sea on your right.
 Keep going along the path, hugging the coast for most of the walk, until you reach a sandy beach – this is Mothecombe!

 Once you reach Mothecombe, you have two choices.
 If the tide is out you can walk over the rocks round the next headland and walk up the ramp in front of the coastguard cottages.
-If the tide is in you will have to take the narrow foot path at the far corner of the beach which will bring you out in to the beach road.
-Turn left here and you will then see the car park on your right beside The Schoolhouse.
+If the tide is in you will have to take the foot path at the far corner of the beach which will bring you out in to the beach road.
+Turn left here and you will then see the car park on your right next to The schoolhouse.

 This is the other coastal walk near by and you can do as much or as little of it as you like.
 We have outlined the whole walk with options to peel off if you feel like it.
 Much of this section of the path was made in Georgian times by Edward Baring of Barings Bank to allow his wife and ten children to travel by carriage round the coast to church at Noss Mayo.
 For this reason part of the path is suitable for push chairs and wheel chairs.
 If you’ve got wheels in tow, we suggest you drive to The Warren, park there and start your walk from here.